lovrosdu/klor/doc/02-syntax.md

 ### Atomic Expressions

-An **atomic expression** (also called an **atom**) is any Clojure expression that is not a Clojure collection (list, vector, map or set) -- booleans, numbers, characters, strings, symbols, keywords and nil.
+An **atomic expression** (also called an **atom**, not to be confused with Clojure's atoms) is any Clojure expression that is not a Clojure collection (list, vector, map or set) -- booleans, numbers, characters, strings, symbols, keywords and nil.

 ### Functions